bluebanquise/bluebanquise/roles/ADDON_users_basic/readme.rst

 Description
 ^^^^^^^^^^^

-This roles provides a very basic users management, for simple clusters.
+This role provides a very basic users management, for simple clusters.

 Instructions
 ^^^^^^^^^^^^